-Douglas Kay is a commercial litigation attorney and Practice Group Director.
-He possesses a broad range of practical experience to assist clients in reaching business and litigation resolutions for their most threatening and difficult problems.
+Douglas Kay is a commercial and business litigation attorney and Department Chair.
+As Department Chair, he plays an integral role in managing four different practice groups consisting of over seventy-five lawyers located across the entire Offit Kurman platform.
+Mr. Kay possesses a broad range of practical experience to assist clients in reaching business and litigation resolutions for their most threatening and difficult problems.
 He has represented a wide variety of clients from individuals to publicly traded corporations and small businesses.
 His cases run the gamut of complexity from relatively simple breach of contract and employment litigation matters to the most complicated commercial litigation cases involving allegations of contract breach, business conspiracy, tortious interference with prospective economic advantage and misappropriation of trade secrets.
 Mr. Kay is particularly skilled in diagnosing and solving problems in their earliest stages and has a proven track record of avoiding costly and unnecessary litigation.
 However, he is calm and experienced when confronted with a matter that must be resolved in a court of law, administrative hearing or through alternative dispute resolution.
 He strives to reach the best result for his client's problems.
 Mr. Kay understands the issues that clients face when confronted with employment, executive compensation and business disputes and when partners, stockholders, and investors decide to part ways.
 Mr. Kay is also an accomplished criminal defense attorney who appreciates the concerns of his clients and has the skill and experience to navigate acceptable plea negotiations when appropriate, and, when plea negotiations fail, he has the ability and trial experience to obtain the best possible result.
 He regularly represents individuals charged with everything from simple traffic matters to the most serious felony offenses in state and federal courts.
 Additionally, Mr. Kay vigorously represents the interests of seriously injured people.